-Crew member John McNeil was taken ill and died of pneumonia following the capsize of the boarding boat when she went to a service on 22 January.
+John McNeil, a member of the crew, was taken ill and died of pneumonia following the capsize of the boarding boat following a service on 22 January.
 The Institution granted pensions to his dependants.

 Silver Medal awarded to Coxswain Murdo Sinclair for a service on 5 September.
 The reserve Watson class motor lifeboat Duke of Connaught launched at 9am and proceeded on a 40 mile journey to Loch Bracadale on the Isle of Skye where the 9,000 ton s.s.
 Urlana had run aground in gale force winds with continual rain and heavy seas.
 As Coxswain Sinclair rounded her stern a collision with a motor boat full of survivors from the stricken vessel was narrowly avoided.
 Shortly after the motor boat’s engine failed and only after great difficulty did the lifeboat tow her to the rescue vessel before setting out for Carbost on the opposite side of the Loch arriving at 6 pm.

 A new Barnett class lifeboat ON935, RA Colby Cubbin No 3, built at a cost of £38,500, was put into service.